jensburns/jensburns.github.io/_pages/about.md

 After I moved to the United Kingdom in 2005, my work expanded to include editing and writing communications for the private and public sectors – and everything in between.
 I’ve worked with Cardiff University, Middlesex University, UWE Bristol, Office for National Statistics, National Strategies, Skills for Health and WikiJob, among others.

+I'm also an Intermediate Member of the [Chartered Institute of Editing and Proofreading](https://www.ciep.uk/).

 > Being a writer makes me a better editor and proofreader – it means I understand the importance of revision and respect the writer’s voice when I’m editing.

 [My articles, short stories and humour pieces](/writing) have appeared in online and print publications both in the US and UK, including Slate and Stylist.